SetupCoding/got-houses/README.md

 Run `ng build --prod` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Build for GitHub Pages
-Install `angular-cli-ghpages` using the following command: `angular-cli-ghpages`
+Install `angular-cli-ghpages` using the following command: `npm i -g angular-cli-ghpages`

 Run `ng build --prod --base-href "https://setupcoding.github.io/got-houses/"`